-One of eight projects completed for the University of North Carolina Chapel Hill, Marsico Hall represents the culmination of many elements found in other job: safety and sustainability; innovation and ingenuity; teamwork and tenacity.
+One of eight projects completed for the University of North Carolina at Chapel Hill, Marsico Hall represents the culmination of many elements found in other jobs: safety and sustainability; innovation and ingenuity; teamwork and tenacity.
 At its completion, Marsico Hall marked the largest CM at-Risk project ever completed in the State of North Carolina.

 The facility contains UNC’s Biomolecular Research Imaging Center (BRIC), the School of Pharmacy’s Center for Integrative Chemical Biology and Drug Discovery, the Center of Nanotechnology in Drug Delivery, the Lineberger Comprehensive Cancer Center and the Marsico Lung Institute.
 Within these spaces are contained laboratories for nanomedicine, pharmacy laboratories, general purpose wet labs and various administrative and support staff spaces.

 Numerous utility lines, including those being used by the neighboring research and hospital facilities, sat silently under the demolished parking lot and a single-story building in the area where Marsico Hall would eventually be built.
 One of these utilities included the highly important chilled water lines.
 The improper and untimely shut off of these lines could consequentially ruin research being contained and preserved in nearby facilities.
 With extreme caution and great synchronization between the University and Choate, trucks with mounted chiller equipment were brought in and connected in order to provide an uninterrupted service to the neighboring facilities while the existing lines were being rerouted.
 The coordination, shut off, and rerouting of all the utilities took several months.